Lee Brewster: March on Albany

 The Queens Liberation Front, including founders Lee Brewster and Bunny Eisenhower, joined with S.T.A.R. including Sylvia Rivera to lead a protest for the repeal of crossdressing laws in New York.
 They marched to the Capital in Albany, "...in support of the bills currently before the legislators in behalf of liberalized laws on homosexuality.
 Amongst them are bill for the repeal of impersonation laws...".
 The groups and their supporters travelled to Albany on four buses that had been chartered by the NY Gay Activists Alliance.
 Other notable protest attendees included Reverend Troy Perry.
 Drag Magazine includes two full pages of photographs from the protest, including Lee Brewster and Sylvia Rivera together holding their protest signs.

 Panel Discussion with Sylvia Rivera and Marsha P. Johnson

-In 1972, Lee Brewster was part of a panel discussion on "transvestism" with S.T.A.R. representatives Sylvia Rivera and Marsha P. Johnson and Bebe Scarpi representing of the Queens College Group.
-The coverage of this event and a corresponding photograph of the panel can be found in Drag magazine Vol.2 No.7, near the end of the article on Male Prostitution.
+In 1972, Lee Brewster was part of a panel discussion on "transvestism" with S.T.A.R. representatives Sylvia Rivera, Marsha P. Johnson, and Bebe Scarpi.